IdolFest/event-website/src/markdown-pages/events/meet-and-greet-schedule.md

 ### S﻿unday

 * 1﻿1:00 - 12:00 pm: 溟海オシアナス / Meikai Oceanus
-* 12:00 pm - 1:00 pm: Northern Lights Music Festival Performers
 * 1:30 - 2:30pm: Strawberry🍓Sunday
 * 3﻿:00 - 4:00pm: Community Performer Cheki Power Hour!

   * All community performers available and willing will be here for one last time to hold meet and greets as well as sell merch and chekis!

+# Meet and Greets (Coral Foyer)

+### Sunday

+* 12:00 - 1:00 pm: Northern Lights Music Festival Performers

+(Note: the Coral Foyer is the area outside of the Vendor Hall and Registration.)

 # Community Stage Meet and Greets (Catalina/Bay)